How to Overcome the 3 Biggest Marketing Challenges Facing the Financial Industry

 “Consumers now expect seamless real-time social and mobile experiences from brands, but the channels often provided by financial institutions are primitive and uninspiring.”

-The basis of any digital transformation project needs to be customer-centric, going beyond conventional encounters to decide which mix of digital channels that institutions should focus resources on.
+There’s no way around it, the basis of any digital transformation project needs to be customer-centric moving forward.
+Going beyond conventional encounters to decide which mix of digital channels that institutions should focus resources on, and act on customer behaviors and trends.

 Financial institutions must ensure that their digital transformation strategies improve: